From menarche to post menopause all are welcome, as are those with babes in arms.

 None of these things are essential and I suggest we start simply …. lets meet and evolve together.
-We would meet monthly, as close to the New Moon as possible, so days, dates and times may vary but we can decide together when is best
+We would meet monthly, as close to the Full Moon as possible, so days, dates and times may vary but will be posted in the facebook group.

 As our mutual starting point we could use this to guide us: